Shishir1991/SQL_FDA_Project/README.md

-# FDA Data Analysis and Visualization with SQL and Power BI
+# FDA Products Data Analysis and Visualization with SQL and Power BI

 ## Table of Contents
 - [Description](#description)